Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 and the mountains quake with their surging.

-And, a fourth application: We are to glorify the King of heaven, not only for His sovereign rule, but also for his redeeming love and divine excellence in all things.
+And a fourth application: We are to glorify the King of heaven, not only for his sovereign rule, but also for his redeeming love and divine excellence in all things.
 Because God is sovereign – Most High – we are to praise him.
 We are to glorify the King of heaven for all his works: creation, providence, and redemption.
 In all his ways he alone is worthy of praise.

 Nebuchadnezzar finally came to realize that.
 The closing verses of this chapter contain a beautiful sonnet of praise as Nebuchadnezzar writes: